panchnayak/portworx-poc/px-rancher/README.md

 For now AWS EKS is tested.

-## Create EKS Cluster for Portworx Deployment
+## Create EKS Cluster on rancher dashboard for Portworx Deployment

 For this POS I assumed that the IAM polocy rancher-portworx-policy aldeard exists.